Last updated on April 24th, 2022 at 05:54 pm

 Nearby is the Withlacoochee State Forest, named by the World Wildlife Fund as one of the “10 Coolest Places in North America You’ve Never Seen.”

-Also nearby are great mountain bike trails (Weeki Wachee Springs plus great kayaking on the spring-fed Weeki Wachee River.
+Also nearby are great mountain bike trails, Weeki Wachee Springs with great kayaking on the spring-fed Weeki Wachee River.

 - Website for Blueberry Festival

 - Bike the Withlacoochee Bike Trail, one of the best rail trails in the state.

 - Visit Weeki Wachee Springs for the mermaid show and/or to paddle the beautiful river.

 - Hike in the Withlacoochee State Forest.
 There are more than 100 miles of trails through these beautiful woods.

 - Visit the lovely, evocative Dade Battlefield Historic State Park.